aws/aws-cdk/packages/@aws-cdk/integ-tests/README.md

 A common use case when performing assertions is to wait for a condition to pass.
 Sometimes the thing that you are asserting against is not done provisioning by the time the assertion runs.
-In these cases it is possible to run the assertion asynchronously by calling the `wait()` method.
+In these cases it is possible to run the assertion asynchronously by calling the `waitForAssertions()` method.

 Taking the example above of executing a StepFunctions state machine, depending on the complexity of the state machine, it might take a while for it to complete.